-Customizations to MCG Care Guidelines
+Customizations to MCG Care Guidelines 24th Edition

-This document provides a summary of customizations to the MCG Care Guidelines 23rd Edition (Publish date November 1, 2019).
+This document provides a summary of customizations to the MCG Care Guidelines 25th Edition (Publish date August 19, 2021).

-Customizations to MCG Care Guidelines 23rd Edition
+Customizations to MCG Care Guidelines 25th Edition

 Our health plans may use guidelines developed by AIM Specialty Health (AIM) to perform utilization management services for some procedures and certain members.

-AIM guidelines that may be adopted for use include:

 AIM guidelines applicable to Plan programs are maintained by AIM Specialty Health.
 Updates to these guidelines can be found on their website.